Official tourism website for Northern Ireland

 A suite of directional signage ensures that visitors are confident in navigating the site.
 This will be supported by a visitor guide card offering a physical map and overview of the unique Ballycopeland windmill complex.

-A small visitor centre is located inside the Millers house with a Cafe onsite open to the public.
+A small visitor centre is located inside the Millers house.

 Disabled access is not possible within the windmill.
 This is a group of traditional buildings on a sloping site with changes of level.
 Wheelchair users can gain access to the exhibition but may find this difficult.
 Some parts of the complex are inaccessible for wheelchairs.